jacopomv/FeedTheReef/README.md

 The main advantage of our solution, compared to the existing services on the market, is the possibility to access the sensors through a web interface, being able to interact with the fish tank whenever the user wants; moreover, is a cheap and versatile solution that can be easily implemented to interact also with other types of feeding environments (e.g. dogs, cats, birds, etc.).

 **-Update**
-An extra work on the project is in progress in order to increase its adaptability taking advantage of the LoRa technology.
+Extra work on the project is in progress in order to increase its adaptability by taking advantage of the LoRa technology.
 ## How does it work?
 The project is conceptually divided into three parts:
 * The frontend layer that presents the actual status of the environment through a web interface and allows the user to interact with the system